Akash-1gif/privacy_preserving_ML_trials/README.md

 In Untitled.ipynb, I encrypted a list using tenseal library and I stored the encrypted list in demo_encrypted_objects.
 After that I fetched the same encrypted list and decrypted in receiver.ipynb

 After this, I encrypted iris dataset, but I'm unable to load the encrypted data into any other file (file such as .json or .joblib or .txt)

+Trained a Logistic Regression model using encrypted data (tested with plain data)